Stability manifolds of varieties with finite Albanese morphisms: Surface case

 \subsection{Tilting construction}

 In this section, we recall the tilting construction of stability conditions on polarized surfaces.
-More details are referred to the lecture notes \cite[Section 6]{Emolo-Benjamin:lecture-notes}, or \cite{Aaron-Daniele} for a more original treatment.
+We refer to the lecture notes \cite[Section 6]{Emolo-Benjamin:lecture-notes} for more details, and to \cite{Aaron-Daniele} for the original treatment.
 The same construction gives weak stability conditions on threefolds or higher dimensional varieties.
 We will only use the threefold case in the next section.
-More details are referred to \cite{BMT:3folds-BG, BBMT:Fujita}.
+Readers interested in more details are referred to \cite{BMT:3folds-BG, BBMT:Fujita}.

 Let $(X,H)$ be a polarized variety.
 For every $\beta\in \R$, we define a pair of subcategories:

 This is a torsion pair on $\Coh(X)$.
 We denote the tilted heart as